sumar001/BasicTextAnalyzer/README.md

 ## Usage

+* Ensure you have python installed on your local machine

+* Open any IDE of your choice

+* Ensure all necessary libraries are installed (refer to the Installation section above)

+* Place your input text file in the same directory as the program or provide the full path to the file.

-To run the program either directly click on the 'run' button on your IDE, or run the following command:
+* To run the program either directly click on the 'run' button on your IDE, or run the following command:

 ```python3 midterm.py```